What seems like a disease could in fact be one of many health issues resulting from low vitamin B12 levels. Yes, Really.

 The image above shows only the largest of the billion plus nerves in your body.
 For each of your nerves to be healthy, work properly, and not cause pain, you need healthy vitamin B12 levels.
 When your B12 levels slip, low vitamin B12 health issues begin to appear.

 One of the most devastating low vitamin B12 health issues, over time, is deteriorating myelin sheathing.
-Vitamin B12 protects the myelin sheathing so that nerve impulses don’t leak out and impair your control of your muscles, as well as cause pain.
+Vitamin B12 protects the myelin sheathing so that nerve impulses don’t leak out and impair your muscle control, as well as cause pain.

 Low vitamin B12 can cause burning pain in peripheral nerves like those in your thighs, numbness due to impaired nerves in your feet and hands, blurry vision by way of less-than-healthy optic nerves, loss of balance, inability to find the right word because your cerebellum is starved for B12, and so forth.